Let's help out is an app that aims to encourage more youths to contribute back to the community :)

 Let's Help Out App design

 The branding behind let's help out was inspired by a life buoy, where it is something that will be tossed to people in order to save them when they are almost lost to the sea.
-Similarly, I see those people who offer to help out these charitable communities as the life buoys that are essential to the existence of these community groups.
+Similarly, I see those people who offer to help out these charitable communities as the life buoys that are essential for these community groups to flourish.

 The app prompts the user to choose between weekend or weekday activities.
 This helps the system filter the activities for the user.